 Regardless of the drug that is used, continued abuse can lead to permanent brain damage.
 Studies have shown that areas of the brain that impact critical thinking, decision-making, memory, and behavior control all become altered with long-term drug use.
 Although many of these effects are irreversible, there is evidence that certain brain functions can return when users enter detoxification and clinical treatment.

-Our disciplined faith-based approach stems from the belief in a higher power and the influence God has on endurance and recovery.
-Through prayer, meditation, Bible study and weekly church services, our residents learn to accept the power of a spiritual presence.
+Our disciplined multi-faceted approach stems from the belief in a higher power and the influence God has on endurance and recovery.
+Through prayer, meditation, Bible study and weekly church services, our residents learn to accept the power of a holistic presence.

 The 12-step meetings typically take place off-site and involve engaging, recovery-related activities that encourage residents to continue a life of sobriety.
 Many times, other community members will join 12-step meetings to share their personal experiences with addiction in hopes of promoting a productive and drug-free existence.